rxliuli/openai-api-proxy/README.md

 ## Introduction

-Provides the same agent OpenAI API interface for different LLM models and supports deployment to any Edge Runtime environment.
+Provides the same proxy OpenAI API interface for different LLM models, and supports deployment to any Edge Runtime environment.

 Supported models